varshard/MiniBlog/README.md

 MiniBlog is using a very basic authentication.
 It uses basis authentication by retrieving username and password, then generate a random key with PBKDF2 using the provided username as salt.
 The generated key will be used as Authorization header for each request to the /posts endpoints.
-This base64 will be set to localstorage as `token`.
+This generated key will be set to localstorage as `token`.

 ### Endpoints